GMfatcat/TSSWD/README.md

 <!-- ABOUT THE PROJECT -->
 ## TSSWD :ship:
 Taiwan SAR-based Ship and Weather Dataset (TSSWD) is the latest SAR ship dataset combined with weather data.
+[Link](/img/BUOY.jpg) to the buoy stations map.
 [Link]() to the research paper.

 Here's why you should use our dataset:
 * Dataset build up with buoy weather data, i.e. every image has various weather data including **wave height**, **wind speed** ... etc. So not only the dataset can be use in Ship detection, it also got the potential to do sea weather prediction through SAR images!